Personal Injury Protection (PIP): What It Covers & Who Needs It

 Frequently Asked Questions About PIP Insurance

 Is PIP the same as no-fault insurance?
 PIP is often called no-fault insurance because it pays your own medical expenses regardless of who caused the accident.
-The term "no-fault" actually refers to the state system requiring this coverage.
-While they're closely related, "no-fault insurance" describes the broader system, and PIP is the specific coverage type used within it.
+The term "no-fault" actually refers to the broader state system requiring this type of coverage, while PIP is the specific policy type used within it.
+They're closely related but not identical.
+You can learn more in our complete guide to no-fault insurance states.

 Can I use PIP if I was at fault in an accident?
-Yes, that's one of PIP's most significant benefits.
-Because it's a no-fault coverage, you can file a PIP claim even if the accident was your fault.
-Your own insurer pays your medical bills and lost wages, and the other driver's liability insurance would separately handle their own damages or injuries.
+Yes — that's one of PIP's most significant benefits.
+Because it's a no-fault coverage, you can file a PIP claim even if the accident was entirely your fault.
+Your own insurer pays your medical bills and lost wages directly, while the other driver's liability insurance separately handles their own damages or injuries.
+This is true in all PIP-required and optional PIP states.

 Does PIP cover passengers in my car?
-In most states, yes — PIP covers not only you as the driver but also your passengers, household family members, and in some cases even pedestrians injured by your vehicle.
-Coverage specifics vary by state and policy, so it's worth reviewing your policy declarations page.
+In most states, yes.
+PIP covers not only you as the driver but also your passengers, household family members, and in some cases even pedestrians injured by your vehicle.
+Coverage specifics vary by state and policy, so review your policy declarations page to confirm who is covered under your plan.

 How does PIP affect my ability to sue the other driver?
 In true no-fault states, your ability to file a personal injury lawsuit is restricted to cases that meet a certain injury threshold — usually a serious or permanent injury.
-In "choice" no-fault states like Pennsylvania and New Jersey, you select your tort rights when you purchase the policy, which determines your ability to sue.
+In "choice" no-fault states like Pennsylvania and New Jersey, you select your tort rights when purchasing the policy, which determines your ability to sue for pain and suffering damages later.
+After Florida's July 2026 transition to a fault-based system, Florida drivers will regain full rights to sue for damages.

 What happens if my PIP limits run out?
 If your medical expenses exceed your PIP limit, your health insurance would typically take over as the next payer.
-You could also pursue additional compensation through the at-fault driver's bodily injury liability coverage or through uninsured/underinsured motorist coverage if the at-fault driver had inadequate insurance.
+You could also pursue additional compensation through the at-fault driver's bodily injury liability coverage or through uninsured/underinsured motorist coverage if the at-fault driver carried inadequate insurance.
+This is why selecting appropriate PIP limits — not just the state minimum — is a critical part of building a complete auto policy.

 Compare Car Insurance Rates in Ohio